vanderLaan-Group/tlbbd-sp2018/content/onepage/11-influence_func.md

-title = "Estimation and inference with influence functions" description = "An examination of the statistical properties of influence functions" author = "Nima Hejazi" publishDate = "2018-03-14" draft = false weight = 10
+title = "Estimation and inference with influence functions" description = "An examination of the statistical properties of influence functions" author = "Nima Hejazi" publishDate = "2018-04-04" draft = false weight = 12
 +++

-## Lab 9: Estimation and Inference with Influence Functions
+## Lab 11: Estimation and Inference with Influence Functions

-_Ninth lab:_ Today, we'll begin the first part of a discussion of influence functions, which measure several important properties of estimators.
+Today, we'll begin the first part of a discussion of influence functions, which measure several important properties of estimators.
 After reviewing a few of the topics introduced in the lecture, we'll dive into looking at the origin of the theory of influence functions, and we'll wrap up the first